woodfrog/json_parser/README.md

 ## Introduction

-This project contains a JSON parser which converts a JSON input to a colorized HTML file.
-The parser's structure is based on [How to Implement a Programming Language](http://lisperator.net/pltut/).
-This project is based on [Go language](https://golang.org), so you need to setup Go environment before running it.
+This project contains a JSON parser that transforms a JSON file to a formatted HTML file with colour highlights.
+The structure of the parser follows a top-down approach inspired by the tutorial [How to Implement a Programming Language](http://lisperator.net/pltut/).
+The project is implemented in [Go language](https://golang.org) and requires Go environment to be setup before running the program.

 ## How To Run

-You can either build the project and run the executable file or directly run the scripts.
+Two methods are provided to run the program.
+Either build from binary and run the executable file or directly run the scripts.

 ### a).
 Build The Binary And Run